Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 Yeah.

-So the bit that you have the biggest problem with in this?
+So the bit that you have the biggest problem with this.

 Apart from that, it's fine.

-It should say women are on the good bit of a thing, please.
+It should say women are only good for birthing, please.

-I was wondering, are they talking about a young children?
+I was wondering, are they talking about young children?

 Yeah, when I say young, I mean teenagers.